-- 7. Any expense incurred for any options, extra packages, or accessories to be used in the operation of the equipment; - 8.
+- 7. Any expense incurred for any options, extra packages, or accessories to be used in the operation of the equipment: - 8.
 Any expense incurred for RF shielding, lead shielding, magnetic shielding necessary to protect patients or staff in the operation of the equipment; - 9.
-Any dollar amount attributable to service contracts for the first five (5) years of operation; - 10.
-Any dollar amount attributable to volume or bulk purchase discounts given to the party requesting a letter of non-reviewabilitydetermination by the manufacturer or vendor of the equipment; - 11.
+Any dollar amount attributable to service contracts for the first five years of operation; - 10.
+Any dollar amount attributable to volume or bulk purchase discounts given to the party requesting a letter of non-reviewability by the manufacturer or vendor of the equipment; - 11.
 For mobile equipment, any expense incurred for a mobile coach, trailer, or van in which the equipment will be operated; and - 12.
-The final line of the Line Item Valuation Sheet should reflect the total of the preceding eleven (11) items. - (ec) The value of diagnostic, or therapeutic, or other imaging equipment for which a letter of non-reviewability determination is requested shall not include build out costs.
+The final line of the Line Item Valuation Sheet should reflect the total of the preceding eleven items. - (e) The value of diagnostic or therapeutic equipment for which a letter of non-reviewability is requested shall not include build out costs.
 Build out costs are defined as expenditures made for items such as electrical, plumbing, masonry such as concrete pads, construction of modular buildings, and renovation of the space that will actually house the equipment, such as the room where an MRI unit would be used.
-Build out costs shall also include expenditures for new construction for a building to house the equipment or to renovate a building or structure to house the equipment, or expenditures for administrative office space unrelated to the actual functionality of the equipment, related equipment, or software necessary to operate the equipment. - (fd) A party acquiring functionally related equipment or items, including those items and expenses listed in Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.10 (3)(db) within a six (6) month period, which when added to the values of the items submitted for approval would exceed the threshold applicable at the time of approval, will be considered to be offering a new institutional health service without Certificate of Nneed authorization;
+Build out costs shall also include expenditures for new construction for a building to house the equipment or to renovate a building or structure to house the equipment, or expenditures for administrative office space unrelated to the actual functionality of the equipment, related equipment, or software necessary to operate the equipment. - (f) A party acquiring functionally related equipment or items, including those items and expenses listed in 111-2-2-.10(3)(d) within a six (6) month period, which when added to the values of the items submitted for approval would exceed the threshold applicable at the time of approval, will be considered to be offering a new institutional health service without Certificate of need authorization;